Zaimwa9/frontRasp/README.md

 Basic React front (using [semantic](https://react.semantic-ui.com/)) that is part of a music instrument marketplace prototype powered by a fully voice-controlled (Snips) back-office.

-This client communicates with [apiRasp](https://github.com/Zaimwa9) to get the website structure from a fake database data.json.
+This client communicates with [apiSnips](https://github.com/Zaimwa9/apiSnips) to get the website structure from a fake database (json).
 Depending on the structure, (for the fun) it can display realtime temperature/pressure/humidity data and the list of available products.
 The CRUD methods to control the database are done within a [Snips app](https://github.com/Zaimwa9/apiSnips).

 Check out [Snips](https://snips.ai/) for more info.